 With an online certificate from a horticulture or landscaping program, you can easily obtain an entry-level job performing a variety of duties.
 Or, if you desire, an online program can also help you brush up on the skills needed in a specific topic in which you need some extra training, making that promotion you want within reach.

 Here, we will look at a few career opportunities to consider.
 Retail or privately-owned garden centers are a popular choice of employment for those that have an interest in flowers and vegetable plant care and sales.
-In this position, you would be responsible for watering, feeding and maintaining large flats of plants for customers to buy for their home gardens.
+In this position, you would be responsible for watering, feeding, and maintaining large flats of plants for customers to buy for their home gardens.
 You would also keep an eye on inventory and help to reduce plant diseases, as well as, provide useful information to consumers.
 Excellent customer service skills are a must.
 Garden center workers are typically paid by the hour, just as other retail workers are paid, approximately $11.00 to $15.00 per hour, depending on your area of the country.
 This also includes work within greenhouses or nurseries.
-With a bachelor’s degree in horticulture and several years of experience, upper management in this field can earn you upwards of $126,000, depending on experience, degree and location.
+With a bachelor’s degree in horticulture and several years of experience, upper management in this field can earn you upwards of $118,830 per year, depending on education and job location.

 Do you hear the golf course calling your name?
 If you are a golfer, an entry-level position as a grounds keeper at your favorite golf course would be a good choice.
 Grounds keepers work diligently to care for the greens and fairways by mowing, watering and fertilizing the grass.
 They also are responsible for controlling weeds and rodents.
 In this capacity, you can earn approximately, $28,110 annually, depending on your experience and job location.
 Grounds keeper positions are also often found in city parks, zoos and amusement parks.
 If you would like to further your career, an associate or bachelor’s degree may be required to become a superintendent in turf grass management, along with, several years of maintenance experience.